 - The above qualities will be assessed during the selection process, including using your graduate application form, your Weidenfeld-Hoffmann Scholarships Questionnaire and (if relevant) your interview.

-- This scholarship is not open to applications from candidates who hold deferred offers to start in 2019-20.
+- this application is not open to applications from candidates who hold deferred offers to start in 2019-20.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.